pdobsan/oama/README.md

 ## Configuration

 `oama` has a simple configuration system.
-When you run `oama` at the first time it will create the initial config file what you need to edit.
+When you run `oama` at the first time it will create the initial config file `config.yaml` in the `$XDG_CONFIG_HOME/oama` directory.
+If the XDG_CONFIG_HOME environment variable is not set then it defaults to `$HOME/.config`.
+You need to edit the initially created config file.
 This YAML file is commented explaining your options, just follow the instructions there.

 First select the method of storing the OAuth credentials.
 Then configure the services you are going to use.
 There are two kinds of services the *builtin*